Botkit - Building Blocks for Building Bots

 In addition to taking direct action in response to a certain message or type of event, Botkit can also take passive action on messages as they move through the application using middlewares.
 Middleware functions work by changing messages, adding new fields, firing alternate events, and modifying or overriding the behavior of Botkit's core features.

 Middleware can be used to adjust how Botkit receives, processes, and sends messages.

 // Log every message receivedcontrollermiddlewarereceive;// Log every message sentcontrollermiddlewaresend;

 Join our thriving community of Botkit developers and bot enthusiasts at large.
 Over 10,000 members strong, our open Slack group is the place for people interested in the art and science of making bots.
 Come to ask questions, share your progress, and commune with your peers!

 You can also find help from members of the Botkit team in our dedicated Cisco Spark room!

-Botkit is a product of Howdy.
+Botkit is a part of the Microsoft Bot Framework.

 Botkit is released under the MIT Open Source license